strendley/Gotcha/README.md

 # Gotcha

-This project is a 4096 (Capstone) Project for a door locking mechanism.
+This project is a 4096 (Capstone) Project for a door locking/unlocking mechanism.
 Our product consists of a motion triggered camera powered by a Raspberry Pi 3B+ that will unlock a door upon successful facial recognition.

 ![the_problem](https://user-images.githubusercontent.com/26886594/69322007-b5a5c380-0c09-11ea-8ec0-f75e6b858fcf.PNG)